etkadlec/arvalis/README.md

 # R Software for creating maps of abundances of ticks across the territory of the Czech Republic
-This a result of a project funded by the Ministry of Health of the Czech Republic (grant no. AZV 16-33934A)
+This a result of a project funded by the Ministry of Health of the Czech Republic (grant no. AZV 16-33934A).
+Here you can find programming code for (maps.R) creating maps of tick abundances.
+Data are in data.txt.
+Map shapefiles are in cr.zip, okresy.zip and toky.zip.
+Large cities are in mesta.txt.
+Zip files need to be extracted to your folder for maps, e.g. C://maps.